nickeblewis/nfoliojs/README.md

 ## Image upload

 - How about the possibilty of uploading a set of images per entry?
 The idea behind this is that a title, a description (background story) may complement a set of photos better
+- In the meanjs project I got a drag and drop working, so port this across.

 ## Square cropping